bdlcm/restaurant-finder-app/README.md

 Must have Expo, Yarn and Xcode installed.
 Firebase branch contains Firebase integration (Work in Progress).

-Run `Yarn add ios` and `Yarn run ios` inside the project folder to run on an ios emulator.
+Run `yarn` inside project folder.
+Then run `yarn add ios` and `yarn run ios` inside the project folder to run on an ios emulator.

 React Native app.
 View restaurants, their menus, favorite them, see them on a map.